surfalytics/data-projects/async-projects/01-end-to-end-analytics-with-dbt-and-looker/readme.md

 Let's think what else missing to make this a production solution?

 1. Create a Physical Data model our our Fact and Dim tables.
 You can use free trial of SQLDBM or you can use Dbeaver to create the [Physical Data model](https://dbeaver.com/docs/dbeaver/Custom-Diagrams/).
 2. We should create a BI Dashboard for end users.
 We can use Power BI, Tableau, Looker.
 Let's focus on Looker and we will use my [Rock Your Data](https://rockyourdata.looker.com/login) instance.
 I will share creds in discord.
-You should cr
+You should leverage this project [Looker Project](https://github.com/surfalytics/data-projects/blob/main/bi-projects/02_looker_snowflake/readme.md).
+You can check [example of implementation from Maksim](https://medium.com/@kazarmax/creating-a-superstore-kpi-dashboard-using-looker-and-snowflake-73fec857132d).

+> Looker can be integrated with your own repo for a project.
+Everyone should create their own connection to data warehouse (postgres) and then create a new project.

+This is the focus for this week.

+Next week, we should start think, how to put dbt into container and host somewhere as well as schedule with the GitHub Actons.